-The Town will continue to engage the community as we continue to identify barriers to development and consider methods of removing those barriers.
+The Town will continue to engage the community as we move forward.
 Updates will be posted to the project website and sent to the Mount Holly Newsflash.

 If you have any questions or comments you may contact the team at mounthollycommunitysurvey@gmail.com.